Compartmental models (epidemiology): SEIR model

-The SEIS model
+SEIS model

 The SEIS model is like the SEIR model (above) except that no immunity is acquired at the end.

 In this model an infection does not leave any immunity thus individuals that have recovered return to being susceptible, moving back into the S(t) compartment.
 The following differential equations describe this model:

-The MSEIR model
+MSEIR model

 For the case of a disease, with the factors of passive immunity, and a latency period there is the MSEIR model.

-The MSEIRS model
+MSEIRS model

 An MSEIRS model is similar to the MSEIR, but the immunity in the R class would be temporary, so that individuals would regain their susceptibility when the temporary immunity ended.

+More complex general models

+When developing more detailed models for in-depth analysis, models are mostly generated for specific outbreak scenarios of specific diseases, including compartments for targeted research questions like hospitalization compartments or detection dynamics.
+Even though those models are often tailored for specific situations, there are complex models, still usable for a broad variety of different diseases.
+One of those attempts to create a general model includes twelve compartments, extending the well-known SEIR model by a second stage of infection, detection compartments, and two doses of vaccination.
+Additionally smear infections are incorporated via an external Pathogen $P$ and a simplistic vector population is included by $S_V$ and $I_V$.
+Moreover population dynamics like birth and death processes can be included.
+Such complex models enable a deeper understanding of infection dynamics and the introduction of different pharmaceutical and non-pharmaceutical interventions.

 Variable contact rates

 It is well known that the probability of getting a disease is not constant in time.
 As a pandemic progresses, reactions to the pandemic may change the contact rates which are assumed constant in the simpler models.
-Counter-measures such as masks, social distancing and lockdown will alter the contact rate in a way to reduce the speed of the pandemic.
+Counter-measures such as masks, social distancing, and lockdown will alter the contact rate in a way to reduce the speed of the pandemic.